U.S. Patient Assistance Programs

 We believe that no one should go without the medicines or vaccines they need.

-That is why our company’s U.S. patient assistance program, a separately incorporated nonprofit charitable organization, provides certain medicines and adult vaccines for free to eligible people who do not have prescription drug or health insurance coverage and who, without our assistance, cannot afford our medicines and vaccines.
+Our company provides certain medicines and adult vaccines for free to people who do not have prescription drug or health insurance coverage and who, without our assistance, cannot afford our medicines and vaccines.
+This is consistent with our company’s long-held values and traditions of putting patients first.

-This approach is consistent with our company’s commitment to improve access to our medicines and adult vaccines for people who need them.
+This approach is aligned with our company’s commitment to improve access to our medicines and adult vaccines for people who need them.

-We work to raise awareness of our patient assistance program among doctors and eligible patients via brochures and enrollment forms posted on our website and other company communications.
-All toll-free phone lines for our medicines and/or vaccines include an option for patients to learn about our patient assistance programs.
+We work to raise awareness of the PAP among doctors and eligible patients via brochures and enrollment forms posted on the program’s website and through company communications.
+The program also has its own toll-free line to address caller’s questions and concerns.

 Medicine Assistance Tool